-In some cases, a person may receive long-term disability benefits as they wait for approval of Social Security Disability Insurance (SSDI).
+Sometimes, a person may receive long-term disability benefits while they wait for approval to receive SSDI.

-A person living with MS typically needs to go through the Social Security Administration (SSA) to apply for SSDI, which provides long-term disability.
+A person living with MS typically needs to go through the Social Security Administration (SSA) to apply for SSDI, which provides long-term disability benefits.

-In order to qualify for SSDI, a person needs to fulfill the following criteria:
+To qualify for SSDI, a person must fulfill the following criteria:

-- Meet the SSA definition of qualifying impairment.
+- Symptoms meet the SSA definition of qualifying impairment.

-- Impairment is expected to or has already exceeded 12 months.
+- Impairment is expected to exceed or has already exceeded 12 months.

-People living with MS who do not meet the criteria for long-term disability may be able to receive short-term disability through their employer.
+People living with MS who do not meet the criteria for long-term disability benefits may be able to receive short-term disability benefits through their employer.

-The SSA defines criteria needed to apply for long-term disability for a variety of health conditions, including MS. They include these criteria in a document known as Listing of Impairments, or the Listing.
+The SSA defines the criteria needed to apply for long-term disability benefits for various health conditions, including MS. It includes these criteria in a document known as the Listing of Impairments or the Listing.

-According to the Listing, a person living with MS could qualify for SSDI if they experience at least one of the two criteria.
+According to the Listing, a person living with MS can qualify for SSDI if they experience at least one of the two criteria.

-First, a person must have extreme motor impairment in two extremities, which limits a person’s ability to stand up, balance, or use their arms.
+First, a person must have extreme motor impairment in two extremities, limiting their ability to stand up, balance, or use their arms.